diliphebballi/Data_Science_Blogpost/README.md

 # Libraries
-The following libraries are used in the notebook: numpy pandas matplotlib seaborn
+The following libraries are used in the notebook: numpy, pandas, matplotlib.pyplot and seaborn

 # Files
-Airbnb_Seattle_Analysis.ipynb - This file is a J
+Airbnb_Seattle_Analysis.ipynb - This file is a Jupyter Notebook which has the Python code used to analyse the Airbnb data for the properties in Seattle.

+listing.csv - This is a csv file which has the listings of Seattle properties on Airbnb.